On chirality of the vorticity of the Universe: Introduction

 To summarize, the BY gauge theory is not only mathematically superior to the SM, but also phenomenologically: (1) solar, atmospheric, neutrino and long-baseline neutrino experiments favor massive light neutrinos with mixed flavors, (2) contrary to the SM, the BY theory has heavy Majorana neutrinos as cold dark matter candidates, (3) the SM cannot generate lepto- and baryogenesis while the lepton-number violation in the BY theory together with CP violating phases in the quark and lepton mixing matrices allow cosmological lepto- and baryogenesis, (4) quantum-loop corrections in the electroweak and strong interactions in the SM show some deviations for the forward-backward and left-right asymmetry form factors measured by LEP2 and SLC and a difference from the QCD amplitudes at the largest momenta measured by Tevatron.
-The BY theory can account for these differences \citep{Palle7a,Palle7b}, however only new LHC data will select the proper symmetry-breaking mechanism.
+The BY theory can account for these differences \cite{Palle7a,Palle7b}, however only new LHC data will select the proper symmetry-breaking mechanism.
+The most recent predictions of the BY theory for strong \cite{Davor1}(t-quark charge asymmetry) and electroweak interactions (CP violation and rare decays)\cite{Davor2,Davor3} are testable in the near future at hadron colliders.

 Formulating the theory of the local structure of spacetime as local $SU(3)\times SU(2)\times U(1)$ gauge theories, we choose the Einstein-Cartan theory as formulated by Sciama and Kibble to be the theory of the global structure of spacetime.
-Trautman was the first who realized the possibility of the nonsingular Einstein-Cartan (EC) cosmology \citep{Trautman}.
-In addition, there is more freedom to avoid noncausal Goedel cosmological solutions \citep{Ray,Obukhov}.
+Trautman was the first who realized the possibility of the nonsingular Einstein-Cartan (EC) cosmology \cite{Trautman}.
+In addition, there is more freedom to avoid noncausal Goedel cosmological solutions \cite{Ray,Obukhov}.
 The Einstein-Cartan gravity is also a quantum theory of gravity but not in a sense of introducing the spin 2 local quantum field with the corresponding Heisenberg commutation rules.
 The quantum principle figures only through quantum mechanical spin densities at the first quantized level.

-In this Note we attempt to make a connection between the chirally asymmetric weak interactions and possibly anisotropic Universe described by the Einstein-Cartan cosmology.
+In this paper we attempt to make a connection between the chirally asymmetric weak interactions and possibly anisotropic Universe described by the Einstein-Cartan cosmology.